data Html m a = TextNode Text | Node Text [(Text, Prop m a)] [Html m a] | Potato (JSM (RawNode, STM (Continuation m a)))

 Not Virtual DOM

 Nodes (and only Nodes) in Html can have properties.
-These properties are represented as the following type, paired with
+These properties are represented as the Church encoding of the following type, paired with the

 Html has a constructor:

 Node :: Text -> [(Text, Prop m a)] -> [Html m a] -> Html m a